 Express Chapter 7 Bankruptcy

 An Express Chapter 7 Bankruptcy is the most desired kind of consumer bankruptcy.
-It is quick (about 3 months, start-to-finish), it is inexpensive ($1,835, including $335 court filing fee and the cost of two mandatory online courses) and you can discharge (erase) of all your unsecured debt while keeping all your assets.
+It is quick (about 3 months, start-to-finish), it is inexpensive ($1,950, including $338 court filing fee) and you can discharge (erase) of all your unsecured debt while keeping all your assets.

 You can qualify for an Express Chapter 7 if you meet all the requirements listed below.
 If you have any questions about any of the requirements or need additional explanation of the requirements, feel free to call me at 917-414-6795.
 I do not charge for phone consultations.

 If you do not qualify for an Express Chapter 7, you may still qualify for a Full Service Chapter 7.
 Please refer to that page on this website for more information.

 You live within the five boroughs of New York City.

 You have not filed another Chapter 7 bankruptcy case within the last 8 years.

 Your debt consists mostly of unsecured debt such as credit cards and personal loans, and/or secured loans on leased or financed cars.

 You don’t own (alone or with another party) real property (house, condo, coop, vacant land) anywhere in the world and you have not owned real property anywhere in the world within the last seven years.

 You do not own (alone or with another party) your own business.